 A July 2015 study published in Nutrition Today looked into the health benefits or hazards of consuming of raw milk.
-The researchers found that "claims related to improved nutrition, prevention of lactose intolerance, or provision of 'good' bacteria from the consumption of raw milk have no scientific basis and are myths."
-In spite of these myths being unproven, the study concluded, "Raw milk is not inherently safe and carries a significant food poisoning risk with its consumption."
+The researchers found that "claims related to improved nutrition, prevention of lactose intolerance or provision of 'good' bacteria from the consumption of raw milk have no scientific basis and are myths."
+The study concluded that "raw milk is not inherently safe and carries a significant food poisoning risk with its consumption."

-Subsequent studies have not endorsed raw milk as superior to pasteurized milk, though one can argue that more research is needed, research that the big dairy industry isn't going to fund, to prove more benefits of raw milk.
+Subsequent studies have not endorsed raw milk as superior to pasteurized milk, though one can argue that more research is needed — research that the dairy industry isn't going to fund — to discern the benefits and drawbacks of raw and pasteurized milks.

 April 11, 2017, 10:28 a.m.: This article has been updated.